Online Smoothed Demand Management: Learning Data-Driven Decisions

 \section{Learning Data-Driven Decisions}

-Recall that in \autoref{sec:OSDM_statement}, we mentioned that algorithms designed using competitive analysis are often overly pessimistic, and can sometimes perform poorly compared to simple heuristics used in practice.
+{ In \autoref{sec:OSDM_statement}, we mentioned that algorithms designed using competitive analysis are often overly pessimistic, and can sometimes perform poorly compared to simple heuristics used in practice.
 However, these heuristics---as well as data-driven, machine-learned algorithms---can suffer a lack of robustness to nonstationarity or distribution shift.
-In this section, we propose and study a novel \textit{end-to-end learning methodology} for \OSDM that takes inspiration from recent literature on learning-augmented algorithms and learning-to-optimize (L2O)~\cite{Chen:21:L20} to improve the average-case performance of online algorithms for \OSDM while retaining worst-case robustness guarantees.
+In this section, we propose a novel paradigm that directly learns ``the best \OSDM algorithm'' lying within a defined set of algorithms that satisfy a given (desired) worst-case performance guarantee, improving average-case performance while retaining robustness.
+To accomplish this, we show that the pseudo-cost design of \PAAD provides a mechanism by which one can theoretically describe the general set of ``$\rho$-robust algorithms'' (for any $\rho > \alpha$, see \sref{Def.}{dfn:robust-threshold-base}).
+To realize this learning paradigm in practice, we show a \textit{end-to-end learning methodology} (see \autoref{sec:pald-learning}) that leverages recent techniques from the literature on learning-to-optimize (L2O)~\cite{Chen:21:L20}, such as differentiable optimization layers.
 We begin by reviewing some relevant preliminaries.